Family History Writing Autobiography

 • How you dealt with the loss of your parents.

-ONCE GRANDPARENTS THEMSELVES YOUR CHILDREN MAY WONDER...
+ONCE GRANDPARENTS THEMSELVES, THEY MAY WONDER...

-• What becoming a grandparent for the first time was like for you.
+• What becoming a grandparent for the first time was like for you?

 ONCE A SENIOR CITIZEN THEMSELVES, YOUR CHILDREN MAY WONDER...